-Let's say we have the Order app to handle the customers’ requests.
-For orders without prepayment, it is required to indicate the terms of payment for the goods.
-The sales rep fills in this information on a separate tab.
-We can make it visible depending on whether the manager filled the “Prepayment of 100%” field or not.
-To do this:
+Let's say we have the Orders app to handle customers’ requests.
+For orders without prepayment, it is required to determine the payment schedule.
+In this case the sales rep fills out a table with the schedule information on a separate tab.
+The tab can be hidden or displayed depending on whether the sales rep checks the “Prepayment of 100%” box or not.

-- Go to the app menu and click the Form Settings.
+- Go to the app’s menu and click the Form Settings.

-- In the window that opens, add on the Context tab the following properties: "Payments" of the Table type and "Prepayment of 100%" of the Yes/No switch type.
+- In the window that opens, add the following properties on the Context tab in the Advanced mode: "Payments" of the Table type and "Prepayment of 100%" of the Yes/No switch (Checkbox) type.

-- Go to the Create tab and click +Create form.
-If the form has already been created, click Edit form.
-The interface designer of the creation form will open.
+- Go to the Create tab and click +Create form (if the form has already been created, click Edit form).
+The interface designer with the creation form will open.

-- Go to the Payment terms tab system settings and bind the Hide field with the “Prepayment of 100%” property.
+- Go to the Payment schedule tab’s system settings and bind the Hide field with the “Prepayment of 100%” property.

 - Click Save and Publish on the designer top panel.

-Now, when the sales rep enables the No option in the "Prepayment of 100%" field, the new Payment terms tab appears on the app form.
+Now if the sales rep doesn’t check the "Prepayment of 100%" box, the Payment schedule tab appears on the app form.
 Here, the sales rep can specify the payment details for the current order.

 Found a typo?
 Highlight the text, press ctrl + enter and notify us